ryan-barrett/Poem-of-the-day/README.md

 <h1>Poem of the Day</h1>
 <p>Designed to bring a little poetry to the lives of your friends.
-Uses Twilio to send the poem / quote vis SMS.
-Sign up here: https://www.twilio.com/ in order to use.</p>
+Uses Twilio to send the poem vis SMS.
+Sign up here: https://www.twilio.com/ to use.</p>
 <br/>
 <h2>User Stories</h2>
 <ul>